forrest79/phpgsql/docs/fluent.md

 dump($updatedUserNick); // (string) 'Thomas'
 ```

-If you clone already executed query, copy is cloned with the reseted result, so you can still update the query and then execute it.
+If you clone an already executed query, copy is cloned with the reseted result, so you can still update the query and then execute it.

-You can also run async query with the `asyncExecute()` method.
+You can also run the async query with the `asyncExecute()` method.

 ```php
 $asyncQuery = $connection